6 Reasons to Not Pay the Ransom in a Ransomware Attack

 When You Have No Choice But to Pay

 We understand that there are some cases where a company feels it has no other option but to go ahead and pay the ransom to the attacker.
-And the FBI also delicately acknowledges that the question of “whether to pay a ransom is a serious decision, requiring the evaluation of all options to protect shareholders, employees, and customers.”
+And the FBI also delicately acknowledges this in its guidance, stating: “Whether to pay a ransom is a serious decision, requiring the evaluation of all options to protect shareholders, employees, and customers.”

-In these circumstances, you can see why companies may be willing to pay the ransom, even if there’s no guarantee.
+In these circumstances, you can understand why companies may be willing to pay the ransom, even if there’s no guarantee.

 But still, this is typically an absolute last resort.
 And with the right data backup systems in place, businesses may never have to face that decision in the first place.